 Anglicans are frequently identified by the way we worship, and that is understandable because worship is central to the Anglican way of discipleship and fellowship.
 We worship according to the liturgy of the Book of Common Prayer, a way of worship that includes many elements: prayer, praise, the preaching and reading of Scripture, the celebration of Holy Communion—and many actions—sitting, standing, kneeling, singing.
 Our worship follows a liturgical order that is at once both ancient and new, both corporate and personal, and both reverent and heartfelt.

 In his famous defense of the Church of England, the sixteenth-century English bishop John Jewel described Anglicanism as a return to the ancient faith of the “primitive and catholic” church.
+(By ‘catholic’ we mean universal and undivided.)
 That is how we Anglicans continue to understand ourselves to this day, as catholic Christians.
 We embrace and confess the catholic creeds of the early church.
 We have retained the ancient, threefold order of ordained ministers: bishops, priests, and deacons.
 And we joyfully celebrate our unity with all baptized and faithful Christians throughout the world, as members of the “one, holy, catholic, and apostolic Church.”

 The word “evangelical” carries a wide variety of connotations for people today, but its most basic meaning is simply “gospel-centered.”
 And that is precisely what Anglicans strive to be: a people whose lives are centered on the good news of the atoning death and resurrection of Jesus Christ.
 It was this gospel which Thomas Cranmer and other English Reformers sought to communicate as they developed early Anglican liturgies and homilies.
 It was this gospel which defined the message of great evangelical Anglican preachers such as George Whitfield, Charles Simeon, Festo Kivengere, and John Stott.
 And it is this same gospel which lies at the heart of our worship, our preaching, our prayer, and our witness and service in the world today.

 In the twentieth century, Anglicanism developed from a predominantly British and North American form of Christianity to a genuinely global tradition.
 Today there are approximately 85 million Anglicans worldwide, and Anglicanism constitutes the third largest Christian communion in the world.
 What is more, the countries which have the largest and most active Anglican populations are no longer England or the United States, but African countries like Nigeria, Uganda, and Kenya.
 This international growth has brought wonderful diversity and incredible vitality to the Anglican tradition.
-And we rejoice in the bonds of friendship and cooperation that our own province, the Anglican Church in North America, share with these many Anglican brothers and sisters as a member of GAFCON and the Global South Anglican Fellowship.
+We rejoice in the bonds of friendship and cooperation that our own province, the Anglican Church in North America, share with these many Anglican brothers and sisters as a member of GAFCON and the Global South Anglican Fellowship.
+And we gladly adhere to the 2008 Jerusalem Declaration as an articulation of the common faith which binds us together.